FraunhIEE-UniKassel-PowSysStability/powsysmodlib/src/powsysmodlib/units/harmonic_voltage_source/README.md

 - Type of simulation: EMT
 - Software: PowerFactory (DSL)

-Developed for the publication
+Developed for the publication (**please cite**)

-*Open-Source EMT Model of Grid-Forming Converter with Industrial Grade SelfSync and SelfLim Control* (IEEE ISGT 2023).
+*Open-Source EMT Model of Grid-Forming Converter with Industrial Grade SelfSync and SelfLim Control* by Simon Eberlein, Peter Unruh and Tobias Erckrath, IEEE ISGT 2023, Grenoble.

 See also *github.com/FraunhIEE-UniKassel-PowSysStability/paper_isgt_2023_selfsync*.

 Used for the test system according to